AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views-preview-and-save.md

 1. To generate a preview of the data view with the selected settings, select **Generate preview**.

 1. Select **Save** to create the data view and to continue editing, or select **Save and Close** to create the data view and exit.

+**Finished!**

+## Next steps

+- For more information on retrieving your data view using a data-driven application, see <xref:data-views-retrieve>.

+- For more information on editing your data view following initial configuration, see <xref:data-views-edit-a-data-view>.